Cold Blood Index

-The probability is calculated with the following function:
+The drawdown probability is calculated with the following function:

-verify (var* Data, int Length, var Depth, int Width, int Horizon): var
+CBI (var* Data, int Length, int Shuffle, var Depth, int Width, int Horizon): var

 ||Length of the data array, positive for an array in time descending order and negative for ascending order.